 In the years leading up to the second world war, the leading analytical tool for measuring the variations of isotopic abundance in water was based on the difference between light and heavy water.
 Later, these measurements were improved dramatically such that they were accurate to one part in ten million.
 The increase in accuracy was a result of the use of mass spectrometers and better technique.
 As a result, a fair amount of the early work done in the field of deuterium-related hydrology, while useful in indicating that variations in abundances occurs, was of limited quantitative use as more accurate values were later found thus altering the findings.

 Information on Deuterium

 Pure heavy water, D2O, is the oxide of the heavy stable isotope of hydrogen, deuterium, denoted by the symbols 2H or D. Physically and chemically it is almost identical to ordinary “light” water, H2O, however, its density is 10% higher.
-It is this higher density which gives the compound its nickname, “heavy water.”
-However, deuterium is not only limited to a liquid water format, but also can be turned into many other products like gas.
+It is the higher density the isotope has which gives the compound its nickname, “heavy water.”
+However, deuterium is not only limited to a liquid water format but also can be turned into many other products like gas.